 The Nintendo Switch has been a massive success story for a company previously rocked by the poor sales of the Wii U.

 It's easy to see why.
-It's an amazing games console for starters, able to be played on a big screen at home when docked and out and about thanks to its built-in 6.2-inch HD display.
+It's an amazing games console for starters, able to be played on a big screen at home (when docked) and out and about as a portable thanks to its built-in 6.2-inch HD display.

-It also combines motion gaming and multiplayer, same-screen action without needing an additional controller thanks to the two clever Joy-Con controllers, which clip onto the side of the display.
+It also combines motion gaming and multiplayer action without needing an additional controller thanks to the two clever Joy-Con controllers, which clip onto the side of the display.

 So if you've joined the Switch revolution, you'll no doubt want some games to play on it.
 Here (in no particular order) are our choices for the must-haves for the Nintendo console.

 Super Mario Odyssey

 Not only is this 3D platformer one of the best games on any console around today, it's one of the best Mario games too.
 It owes more to Super Mario 64 than more recent efforts and is so full of secrets and surprises that you'll be playing it long after the story is complete.
 Every second is a joy.

 The Legend of Zelda: Breath of the Wild

 There couldn't have been a better launch game to sell Switch consoles than Link's latest outing.
 A long time in the making and more than a year delayed, Breath of the Wild was well worth the wait as it's one of the best role-playing games ever made.

 The massive, open-world RPG has many facets.
 Every nook and cranny of the marvellous game world is filled with adventure and puzzles.
 And while it adds crafting to the well-trodden themes, it's not obtrusive and fits in beautifully.